f1tenth/f1tenth_doc/getting_started/firmware.rst

 	$ sudo ​udevadm info --name=<your_device_name> --attribute-walk

-making sure to replace ​``<your_device_name>​`` with the name of your device (e.g. ttyACM0 if that’s what the OS assigned it.
+making sure to replace ``<your_device_name>`` with the name of your device (e.g. ttyACM0 if that’s what the OS assigned it.
 The Unix utility ​dmesg​ can help you find that).
 The topmost entry will be the entry for your device; lower entries are for the device’s parents.

 Manual Control
 -----------------